clemsonciti/palmetto-documentation/docs/software/packages/tensorflow.md

 package for use with GPUs on the cluster, and how to use it from Jupyter Notebook via [JupyterHub](https://www.palmetto.clemson.edu/palmetto/jupyterhub_index.html).

-This guide is created for TensorFlow 2+.
+This guide is created primarily for TensorFlow 2+.
 This version of TensorFlow requires AVX2 support from CPU, which is not available on the older nodes.
 Currently Palmetto nodes from **Phase 12 and up** support AVX2.

+We will also include notes on how to setup TensorFlow 1.
+Since TensorFlow 1 distributions are no longer available via pip, the installation instruction will specify local installation pip wheels.
+The current versions available are `1.13.1`, `1.14.0`, and `1.15.0`.

 If you are using codes built using TensorFlow 1, please refer to this [migration documentation](https://www.tensorflow.org/guide/migrate) to help with your code.